 Popular VM Providers

-With containers, instead of virtualizing the underlying computer like a virtual machine (VM), just the OS is virtualized.
+With containers, instead of virtualizing an entire computer like a VM, just the OS is virtualized.

-Linux Containers (LXC) — The original Linux container technology is Linux Containers, commonly known as LXC.
-LXC is a Linux operating system level virtualization method for running multiple isolated Linux systems on a single host.
+Linux Containers (LXC): Commonly known as LXC, these are the original Linux container technology.
+LXC is a Linux operating system-level virtualization method for running multiple isolated Linux systems on a single host.

 Benefits of Containers